Jubury/CIS_505_Final_Project/README.md

 - Weather condition changes
 - Emergency abort situations

-## Team
-Developed collaboratively as part of CIS 505 - Autonomous Systems course at University of Michigan-Dearborn.

 ## Future Enhancements
 - Integration with trajectory prediction for surrounding vehicles
 - Expansion of detection arc for approaching threats